Daniel-Hayek/heart-beat/README.md

 ### Machine Learning Docs (MLFlow)

-- Trained on a dataset using 10-fold cross validation.
+- Trained on a dataset using 10-fold cross validation to predict user stress level (1-10) as a result of their general vitals from their smartwatch (BPM, sleep, physical activity, steps).

 | Model Details                            | Model Results                       | Model Graphs                       |